buildpacks/rfcs/text/0000-run-image-sbom.md

 - Should the lifecycle run `genpkgs` if no run image SBOM is provided?
 - Do the SBOM formats need to be communicated in a label?

-- What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
-  - The existence or behavior of a preparer binary that knows how to download run image sboms.

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes